neumino/neumino.github.io/movies.md

-### Arlo the Alligator Boy
+### Vanquish
-*Released on 2021-04-16, vote average 7.9*
+*Released on 2021-04-16, vote average 6.2*

-Upon learning that he is from New York City, a wide-eyed boy, who is half human and half alligator, decides to leave his sheltered life in the swamp and search for his long lost father.
-A musical adventure.
+Victoria is a young mother trying to put her dark past as a Russian drug courier behind her, but retired cop Damon forces Victoria to do his bidding by holding her daughter hostage.
+Now, Victoria must use guns, guts and a motorcycle to take out a series of violent gangsters—or she may never see her child again.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/DAGdOI-ORxM?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/fUElfp3DJ5Y?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>